idrinth-thalui/core/writings/idrinthFollowerFamilyDossier.md

 ## Calith

 Calith has started to write to me as a little girl, her problems seem to be small and easily solved.
-Her main issue seems to be how distant and alove her parents are.
+Her main issue seems to be how distant and aloof her parents are.
 They likely desired a boy and aren't happy with a girl I'm guessing.
 I'll continue to write with her for sure, it's fun to have such a clean and pure mind to talk to.

 ## Xelian the Crow